Joliet Medical Malpractice Lawyer

 Joliet, IL 60435

 Saint Joseph Medical Center is a level two trauma center designated to provide emergency pediatric treatment and level two perinatal care.
-Its readmission rates are abnormally high and this is a concern because of the additional risk of fatality that is linked to the inability of a facility to properly treat conditions on patients’ first visits.
-19.3% of patients treated for pneumonia, 26.5% of those with congestive heart failure and 20.6% of heart attack patients were readmitted to this facility within thirty days of discharge.
-About half of all patients readmitted did not survive.
+However, its readmission rates are abnormally high, which is concerning because of the additional risk of fatality linked to the facility's inability to treat the patient's condition at the first visit.

-Only 67% of patients felt that their rooms and bathrooms were kept clean and sanitary and this presents a potential risk of infection, as unsanitary conditions allow bacteria and other communicable diseases to thrive.
-The last statistic of note is that only 48% of patients understood their care and how to proceed with home recovery at the time of their discharge from the hospital.Silver Cross Hospital and Medical Centers
+Only 67% of patients felt that their rooms and bathrooms were kept clean and sanitary.
+This situation presents a potential risk of infection, as unsanitary conditions allow bacteria and other infectious diseases to thrive.
+The last statistic of note is that only 48% of patients understood their care and how to proceed with home recovery when they are discharged from the hospital.

 1900 Silver Cross Boulevard